cecilymp1/California-Road-Network-Analysis-in-Rust/README.md

 Clone/download the project.
 Navigate to the project directory and run cargo build to compile the project.
 You can then run the project using cargo run.
-Be sure to have the “california_roads.txt” file in the same directory for all features/files that calculate different measures of the network.
+## *Again, be sure to have the “california_roads.txt” file in the same directory for all features/files that calculate different measures of the network.*